Arnav-11/Stock-Trend-Prediction/README.md

-Stock Trend Predition
+Stock Trend Prediction
--  Amazon Case Study
+-  Conducted a case study on Amazon stock to analyze trends and patterns.
--  Machine Learning Linear Regression (Tesla)
+-  Developed a linear regression model for Tesla stock, achieving an R-squared value of 0.99.
--  Mchine Learning LSTM model (Microsoft)
+-  Implemented an LSTM model to forecast Microsoft stock price